 Maintain certification as specified by the American Registry of Diagnostic Medical Sonographers.

-In addition to the duties and responsibilities noted above, the position description must include statements from UI Health Care Core Values (ICARE) for Health Care positions or Universal Competencies for all other positions.
-All positions must include a statement from the Diversity, Equity and Inclusion universal competency.
+In addition to the duties and responsibilities noted above, the position description must include statements from UI Health Care Core Values (WECARE) for Health Care positions or Universal Competencies for all other positions.

 SUPERVISION RECEIVED